metal-stack/cluster-api-provider-metal-stack/README.md

 clusterctl generate cluster example --kubernetes-version v1.30.6 --infrastructure metal-stack --list-variables
 ```

-> [!ATTENTION]
+> [!CAUTION]
 > **Manual steps needed:**
-> Due to the early development stage manual actions are needed for the cluster to operate.
+> Due to the early development stage the following manual actions are needed for the cluster to operate.

 1. The firewall needs to be created manually.
 2. You need to install your CNI of choice.
+This is required due to CAPI.
 3. Control plane and worker nodes need to be patched.

   ```bash